scala/docs.scala-lang/contribute/hacker-guide.md

 The next step after cloning your fork is setting up your machine to build Scala.

-* It is recommended to use Java `1.6` (not `1.7` or `1.8`, because they might cause occasional glitches).
-* The build tool is `ant`.
-If you are behind a HTTP proxy, include [`ANT_ARGS=-autoproxy`](https://ant.apache.org/manual/proxy.html) in your environment.
+You need the following tools:

+* A Java SDK.
+The baseline version is 6 for 2.11.x and 8 for 2.12.x.
+It's possible to use a later SDK for local development, but the continuous integration builds will verify against the baseline version.
+* `sbt`, an interactive build tool commonly used in Scala projects.
+Acquiring sbt manually is not necessary -- the recommended approach is to download the [sbt-extras runner script](https://github.com/paulp/sbt-extras/blob/master/sbt) and use it in place of `sbt`.
+The script will download and run the correct version of sbt when run from the Scala repository's root directory.
-* The build runs the `pull-binary-libs.sh` script to download bootstrap libs.
-This requires `bash` and `curl`.
+* `curl` -- the build uses `curl` in the `pull-binary-libs.sh` script to download bootstrap libs.

-* The majority of our team works on Linux and OS X, so these operating systems are guaranteed to work.
-* Windows is supported, but it might have issues.
+The majority of our team works on Linux and OS X, so these operating systems are guaranteed to work.
+Windows is supported, but it might have issues.
 Please report to [the issue tracker](https://issues.scala-lang.org/) if you encounter any.

-Building Scala is as easy as running `ant` in the root of your cloned repository.
-Be prepared to wait for a while-- a full "clean" build takes 8+ minutes depending on your machine (and up to 30 minutes on older machines with less memory).
+Building Scala is as easy as running `sbt dist/mkPack` in the root of your cloned repository.
+Be prepared to wait for a while -- a full "clean" build takes 8+ minutes depending on your machine (and up to 30 minutes on older machines with less memory).
 Incremental builds are usually within 30-120 seconds range (again, your mileage might vary with your hardware).

-    16:50 ~/Projects/scala (ticket/6725)$ ant
-    Buildfile: /Users/xeno_by/Projects/scala/build.xml

-    strap.clean:

-    pack.clean:

-    init.jars.check:

-    init.jars:
-         [echo] Updating bootstrap libs.
-(To do this by hand, run ./pull-binary-libs.sh) [exec] Resolving [943cd5c8802b2a3a64a010efb86ec19bac142e40/lib/ant/ant-contrib.jar]

-    ...

-    pack.bin:
-        [mkdir] Created dir: /Users/xeno_by/Projects/scala/build/pack/bin

-    pack.done:

-    build:

-    BUILD SUCCESSFUL
-    Total time: 9 minutes 41 seconds

 ### IDE

 There's no single editor of choice for working with Scala sources, as there are trade-offs associated with each available tool.

 Both Eclipse and IntelliJ IDEA have Scala plugins, which are known to work with our codebase.
-Both of those Scala plugins provide navigation, refactoring and error reporting functionality as well as integrated debugging.
+Both of those Scala plugins provide navigation, refactoring, error reporting functionality, and integrated debugging.
+See [the Scala README](https://github.com/scala/scala#ide-setup) for instructions on using Eclipse and IntelliJ IDEA with the Scala repository.

 There also exist lighter-weight editors such as Emacs, Sublime or jEdit which are faster and much less memory/compute-intensive to run, while lacking semantic services and debugging.
 To address this shortcoming, they can integrate with ENSIME,